 Personal loans are much easier to apply for, and you can get the money you need in days.

-If you want to get started on your project sooner rather than later, a personal loan can get you the money you need quickly.
+If you want to start your project sooner rather than later, a personal loan can quickly get you the money you need.

 Longer repayment term